-- Evaluation and assessment of the operating effectiveness of the internal controls relevant to the recognition and measurement of revenue.
-Our internal IT specialists were used within this process. - Evaluation of the appropriateness of recognition of revenue by reference to the relevant invoices, shipping and other documents, in order to assess whether revenues are recognised in the correct accounting period.
-Where appropriate, monetary sampling tool was used within this process.
+- Evaluation and assessment of the operating effectiveness of the internal controls relevant to the recognition and measurement of revenue. - Evaluation of the appropriateness of recognition of revenue by reference to the relevant invoices, shipping and other documents, in order to assess whether revenues are recognised in the correct accounting period.
+Where appropriate, a monetary sampling tool was used within this process.